UHM-EE-DataScience/ECG-clf/README.md

 Here are thee dataset: **normal_male**,**normal_female**,and **normal_AllGender**.\
 **normal_male**: only consider ```Gender == 1 ```,
 **normal_female**: only consider ```Gender == 0 ```\
 The three datasets are extracted from our cleaned normal dataset.
-Here is the dataset link. \
+Here is the dataset link. https://drive.google.com/file/d/1zHCfricVejRTScSO69uQvxpLb7yKE2Dh/view?usp=share_link\
 The detail of build the three dataset can be find in **build_data.ipynb**
-## Classifer
+## Classfier
 **build_data.ipynb** is the demo to run the above data use different classifer.
 We have the following benchmarks for the **normal_male**

 | Method | Train F1 | Test F1 |